marek-hradil/e2ee-docs/e2ee_documentation.md

 ### Report key exchange

 Transferring keys between users is done simply through user key pairs.
 Every user has its private key and public key (these are generated via `crypto_box_keypair`).
-After encrypting the report, users' public keys are fetched from the server.
+After encrypting the report, users public keys are fetched from the server.
 For every recipient (a user that should have access to the report), the report key is encrypted with the public key.
 The encrypted report keys are then sent to the backend and distributed between users.

 ### Creating report